Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/codecs_containers.md

       Such frames are also sometimes called *alt-ref frames* (though this seems to be encoder-specific terminology, since I cannot find this term anywhere in the actual specifications).

       Once again, this is something that source filters need to be aware of when they want to determine where they need to start decoding to obtain the n-th frame that will actually be output.
+- Many other techniques, in particular DCT coding and quantization.
+      In fact, while they're not too relevant for the purposes of this article (since they work on a macroblock level, and don't really affect the encoding or decoding behavior on a frame level as seen from the outside), these are arguably the two most important feature of any video coding format.

 Video coding formats are often conflated with *codecs*:
 Technically, a codec (portmanteau of coder/decoder) is a concrete program or device that encodes or decodes video (or other data), as opposed to the abstract format.